Portugal

 (d) Who will be the supervisory authority and how are they preparing the market?

 The supervisory authority is Centro Nacional de Cibersegurança Portugal (CNCS).
-CNCS adopted in the past a pedagogical approach, however, it has recently assumed a more proactive attitude and have warned that it will become stricter in applying the legal regime.
-Currently, it is preparing an implementation impact study regarding the NIS2 transposition, that should be presented in October of this year.
+CNCS adopted in the past a pedagogical approach; however, it has recently assumed a more proactive attitude and have warned that it will become stricter in applying the legal regime.
+According to the draft law that was publicly available for consultation – now amended however not public – the entity will most certainly have a wider range of supervision powers.

 (e) What should you be doing/on the lookout for?